stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 Colors
 ......

-All the colors used in Ceph Dashboard UI are listed in `frontend/src/styles/defaults/_bootstrap-defaults.scss`.
+All the colors used in Stone Dashboard UI are listed in `frontend/src/styles/defaults/_bootstrap-defaults.scss`.
 If using new color always define color variables in the `_bootstrap-defaults.scss` and use the variable instead of hard coded color values so that changes to the color are reflected in similar UI elements.

-The main color for the Ceph Dashboard is `$primary`.
+The main color for the Stone Dashboard is `$primary`.
 The primary color is used in navigation components and as the `$border-color` for input components of form.

-The secondary color is `$secondary` and is the background color for Ceph Dashboard.
+The secondary color is `$secondary` and is the background color for Stone Dashboard.

 Buttons